History of Gaza: Crusader/Ayyubid period

 The Crusaders wrested control of Gaza from the Fatimids in 1100.
 According to the chronicler William of Tyre, the Crusaders found it uninhabited and in ruins.
 Unable to totally refortify the hilltop on which Gaza was built, due to a lack of resources, King Baldwin III built a small castle there in 1149.
 The possession of Gaza completed the military encirclement of the Fatimid-held city of Ascalon to the north.
 After the castle's construction, Baldwin granted it and the surrounding region to the Knights Templar.
 He also had the Great Mosque converted into the Cathedral of Saint John.

+Sayyed Al-Hashim Mosque in Gaza's Old City.
+First mosque and madrasa in this name were built at this same site in the 12th century, though this structure dated to the 19th century.
+Destroyed in Israeli bombardment during the Israeli genocide on Gaza.

 In 1154, the Arab traveler al-Idrisi wrote Gaza "is today very populous and in the hands of the Crusaders."
 William of Tyre confirms that in 1170, a civilian population was persuaded to occupy the area outside the castle and establish feeble fortifications and gates surrounding the community.
 That same year, King Amalric I of Jerusalem withdrew Gaza's Templars to assist him against an Egypt-based Ayyubid force led by Saladin at nearby Darum.
 However, Saladin evaded the Crusader force and assaulted Gaza instead, destroying the town built outside the castle's walls and killing its inhabitants after they were refused refuge in the castle, managed by Miles of Plancy at the time.
 Seven years later, the Templars prepared for another defense of Gaza against Saladin, but this time his forces fell on Ascalon.
 In 1187, following Ascalon's capitulation, the Templars surrendered Gaza in return for the release of their master Gerard of Ridefort.
 Saladin then ordered the destruction of the city's fortifications in 1191.
 A year later, after recapturing it, Richard the Lionheart apparently refortified the city, but the walls were dismantled as a result of the Treaty of Ramla agreed upon months later in 1193.

 According to geographer Abu al-Fida, Gaza was a medium-sized city, possessing gardens and a seashore in the early 13th century.
 The Ayyubids constructed the Shuja'iyya neighborhood—the first extension of Gaza beyond the Old City.